The language of the ancient Lepidosians

 Tae features a Subject-Verb-Object word order, though the presence of the gender/tense prefixes and suffixes (see below) can enable free word order for aesthetic purposes.
 Sentences missing one or more elements of this word order also may make sense in context as simple declaratives or imperatives, such as "(to go!)" (meaning "Go/get moving!"), or "(male/present)(dog) (red)" (meaning "This dog is red").
 Tae does have a verb meaning "to be," but it can similarly be implied through context alone.

-Subjects carry a prefix and Objects carry a suffix based both on the given noun's actual gender and location in time relative to the action of the verb.
-For example the construction (male/past)(1st person) (to go) (store)(future/neutral) might be translated as "I went to the store (but I haven't arrived yet)."
+Subjects carry a prefix and objects carry a suffix based both on the given noun's actual gender and location in time relative to the action of the verb.
+For example the construction (male/past)(1st person) (to go) (store)(future/neutral) might be translated as "I went to the store (but I haven't arrived yet)" or, more concisely, as "I'm going to the store."
 Neutral gender is not applied to people - but may be for animals - as personal names may have other meanings in other contexts.
 For example, (female/present)(cloud) means that the subject is a woman named Cloud, but '(neutral/present)(cloud)' means the subject is a meteorological phenomenon.
 Like Iuxat

 , however, otherwise nonsensical chronological arrangements (i.e. '(future/male)(1st person) (to go) (store)(past/neutral)') would nonetheless be gramatically correct scentence constructions, allowing for metaphors relating to nostalgia - for example, saying something like "I'm going to a place (that no longer exists)".